Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Proofs

 and

-where $\tilde{C}$ is a constant depending only on $d$. \end{theorem}
+where $\tilde{C}$ is a constant depending only on $d$. } \end{theorem}

-The deepening scheme developed in Theorem \ref{Theorem:deepening} implies that all deep ReLU nets that have been verified to possess good generalization performance in the under-parameterized setting \citep{Imaizumi2018,Schmidt2020,Lin2020,Han2020} can be deepened to corresponding deep ReLU nets in the over-parameterized setting such that the deepened networks exactly interpolate the given data and possess good generalization error bounds.
-The index $\theta$ in Theorem \ref{Theorem:deepening} reflect the balance of depth and number of free parameters.
-If $\theta$ is small, we need more depth but less free parameters to deepen the teacher network to make it be an exact interpolant.
-Conversely, larger $\theta$ requires smaller depth while more free parameters.
+The deepening scheme developed in Theorem \ref{Theorem:deepening} implies that all deep ReLU nets that have been verified to possess good generalization { performances} in the under-parameterized setting \cite{Imaizumi2018,Schmidt2020,Lin2020,Han2020} can be deepened to corresponding deep ReLU nets in the over-parameterized setting such that the deepened networks exactly interpolate the given data and possess good generalization error bounds.

-The main tools for the proof of Theorem \ref{Theorem:deepening} are the localized approximation property of deep ReLU nets developed in \citep{Chui2020} and the product gate property of deep ReLU nets provided in \citep{Petersen2018}.
+The main tools for the proof of Theorem \ref{Theorem:deepening} are the localized approximation property of deep ReLU nets developed in \cite{Chui2020} and the product gate property of deep ReLU nets proved in { \cite{Yarotsky2017}}.
 Let us introduce the first tool as follows.
 For $a,b\in\mathbb R$ with $ a<b $, define a trapezoid-shaped function $T _{\tau,a,b}$ with a parameter $0<\tau\leq 1$ as

 We consider

 The following lemma proved in \cite{Chui2020} presents the localized approximation property of ${ \mathcal N}_{a,b,\tau}$.

 \begin{lemma} Let $ a<b$, $0<\tau\leq 1$ and ${ \mathcal N}_{a,b,\tau}$ be defined by (\ref{Def.N1}).
 Then we have $0\leq {\mathcal N}_{a,b,\tau}(x)\leq 1$ for all $x\in\mathbb I^d$ and